The Whisky & Rocks Farm Loop

 New world wines and drinking chocolate

-Milton-Freewater, an hour northeast of Pendleton, now has its very own American Viticultural Area (AVA), distinguished by the fan-shaped deposit of large basalt rocks in the southern Walla Walla Valley.
+Milton-Freewater, 30 minutes northeast of Pendleton, now has its very own American Viticultural Area (AVA), distinguished by the fan-shaped deposit of large basalt rocks in the southern Walla Walla Valley.
 Taste the terroir in Wild Z red and Wild White, among other award-winning varietals at Zerba Cellars.
 Watermill Winery pours their certified sustainable wines during regular hours for drop-ins.